oss-aspen/8Knot/README.md

     8KNOT_DEBUG=True
     REDIS_PASSWORD=1234
     DEFAULT_SEARCHBAR_LABEL=chaoss
+    POSTGRES_PASSWORD=somepassword
+    SECRET_KEY=somethingsecret
 ```

-If you have a companion Augur front end application you'll need to set the following credentials in the env.list as well.
-By setting these credentials, a button on the top tab of the application will become available to allow you to create an account on
-your Augur front end, to log into your application via this front end, and to create user-defined groups of repos/organizations that
-will become available in your application, prefixed by your Augur username (e.g. \<username\>\_example_group and \<username\>\_other_example).
-The groups of the user who registers the 8Knot app with an Augur front end will be available to all other users- this user is considered the
-application's owner.
+8Knot doesn't handle user accounts or data collection requests on its own.
+To support these features, you'll need to add the
+following additional configuration to your `env.list` file.

+You'll need to register your 8Knot instance with an Augur front-end application to get an `AUGUR_APP_ID` and an `AUGUR_CLIENT_SECRET`.
+All parameters wrapped in `< >` will need to be replaced below. `<endpoint>` variables refer to the host of the Augur front-end that
+you're using.

+8Knot uses these parameters to manage user accounts via an OAuth2.0 flow, so user passwords are never handled directly.

 ```
     AUGUR_LOGIN_ENABLED=True